 Before I started making the conversion to a more natural and non-toxic household, I was a serious scented-home-goods snob.
 I loved a great smelling candle, hand soap, room spray, fill in the blank (though I was very picky about the fragrance!).

-More recently, though, our family has really tried to break our attachment to unneccessary toxins and chemicals, especially ones that are associated with potentially harmful artificial fragrances.
-Thankfully, I’ve happened upon great diy recipes and safer ways to enjoy wonderful smells at home (and you can check out my posts on how to make scented hand soap and beeswax candles for a couple of examples).
+More recently, though, our family has really tried to break our attachment to unnecessary toxins and chemicals, especially ones that are associated with potentially harmful artificial fragrances.
+Thankfully, I’ve happened upon great DIY recipes and safer ways to enjoy wonderful smells at home (and you can check out my posts on how to make scented hand soap and beeswax candles for a couple of examples).

 Today I am going to share with you how I make non-toxic DIY reed diffusers

 I suppose I should really call them “twig diffusers” since twigs are my wood of choice (though you could use reeds if you don’t mind paying for them as long as you get actual reeds that have cuts to facilitate the transfer of fragrance, unlike bamboo skewers which aren’t very good at spreading scents around).